Skip to Content

 Email

 Alyssa has nearly a decade's worth of experience working with art, archaeological, history, and natural history collections.
-She is a 2018 graduate of the Smithsonian’s Heritage Emergency & Response Training (HEART) and a 2022 graduate of the Georgia Archives Institute.
+She is a 2018 graduate of the Smithsonian’s Heritage Emergency & Response Training (HEART), a 2022 graduate of the Georgia Archives Institute, and completed Library Juice Academy’s Digital Curation Certificate in 2024.
 Alyssa earned a BA in Anthropology and History from Mercyhurst College and an MA in Museum Studies from the University of Florida.

 Mary Kate Kwasnik